geekdada/linguee-alfred-workflow/README.md

 ![CleanShot 2021-01-12 at 14.52.44@2x.png](https://i.loli.net/2021/01/12/QqMLPzRUIyVlprB.png)

-Just keep one thing in mind, either the source language and the target language is supported by Linguee.
+Just keep one thing in mind, either the source language or the target language is supported by Linguee.